Ecology, Ukraine and nuns inspire eclectic Paris fashion

 COPERNI’S QUIRKS

-At Coperni, designers Arnaud Vaillant and Sébastien Meyer went to the Roman Catholic school locker room for inspiration to turn out another quirky and humorous show that ticked all the fashion-forward boxes.
+At Coperni, designers Arnaud Vaillant and Sébastien Meyer went to a Roman Catholic school locker room for inspiration to turn out another quirky and humorous show that ticked all the fashion-forward boxes.

 Guests sat immersed in a set of wall-to-wall school lockers as looks fused preppy styles of school boarders — with a take on a Catholic nun’s habit.